Puerto Vallarta to Mexico City

 Route

 Here's my route.
-Click on the little door top-left on the map for place names.
+Click on the little door at the top-left on the map for place names.

 Comments